vladbabii/klipper.macro.g28_override/README.md

 gcode:
   RESPOND PREFIX="info" MSG="Homing config"
 ```
+If you don't want/need a dependency for an axis, just comment or remove that line

 ## Homing Z-hop start
 If you want to start homing by lifting the printhead (relative to bed), you can use this setting